A Guide to Using an Unlocked Phone in Canada

-Learn how to unlock your phone here in Canada
+Learn how to unlock your cell phone here in Canada

 It was entirely possible for Canadian service providers, prior to December 1st, 2017, to charge their users fees to get their phones unlocked.
 Mobile users were well-known to become frustrated by this practice, which was used to enforce customer loyalty.
 At the end of 2017, the CRTC updated its Wireless Code, which now forces service providers to offer their customers unlocked devices.
 In Canada, a carrier now has to unlock a locked phone at your request, at no charge, if you purchase it from any carrier.

 Is it a good idea to buy an unlocked cell phone?

 Unlocked phones are virtually risk-free when buying used phones or smartphones.

 It saves you a lot of headaches to buy an unlocked phone because it comes with a host of benefits.
 Among them are:

 - You can switch from one service provider to another without worrying about unlocking it

 - With an unlocked phone, you avoid rigid contracts and can save money on your phone service